 Waleska, and the University of Alabama “Million Dollar Band.”

 While a performing member of the Boston Crusaders Drum & Bugle Corps, Mr. Carr was fortunate to be under the instruction of Christopher Lennox, Ellis Hampton, Chauncey Holder, Jonathan Anderson, & Jonathan Leal.
 During his time performing with Alliance Drum & Bugle Corps, Mr. Carr was fortunate to learn from Marcus Hawkins, Alan Sears, Larry Summerlin, & Jeffrey Peterson.
 At Atlanta Quest Independent Indoor Drumline, Mr. Carr was fortunate to learn from Michael Madaio, Marcus Hawkins, Alan Sears, Larry Summerlin, Jeffrey Peterson, & Zack Marshall.

+Mr. Carr attended Creekview High School, graduating in 2010.
 In December of 2014, Mr. Carr graduated from Kennesaw State University with a B.S. in Psychology and a minor in Applied Statistics and Data Analysis.
 In May of 2018, Mr. Carr graduated from Arizona State University with a M.S. in Business Analytics.
-He now works full-time as a Data Specialist for HD Supply in Atlanta.
+He now works full-time as a Data Analyst for Supplies on the Fly in Kennesaw.

 Mrs. Kaley Lynn, Colorguard Instructor and Coordinator